 The UE shall set the EPS update status to EU2 NOT UPDATED (and shall store it according to subclause 5.1.3.3) and shall delete any GUTI, last visited registered TAI, TAI list and eKSI.
-The UE shall enter the state EMM-DEREGISTERED.
+The UE shall enter the state EMM-DEREGISTERED.NORMAL-SERVICE.

 If the rejected request was not for initiating a PDN connection for emergency bearer services, the UE shall subsequently, automatically initiate the attach procedure.